Balance Transfer APR

-When searching for credit card balance transfer offers online, one of your main considerations should be the “balance transfer APR,” otherwise known as the “balance transfer interest rate.”
+When searching for credit card balance transfer offers online, one of your main considerations should be the “balance transfer APR,” otherwise known as the “balance transfer rate.”

-After all, a high APR tied to your existing credit card(s) is probably why you’re looking into balance transfers to begin with.
-So if the balance transfer doesn’t lower your APR significantly, there’s no point in going through with it.
+So why is it important?
+Well, a high interest rate (APR) tied to your existing credit card(s) is probably why you’re looking into balance transfers to begin with.

-If you’re not sure what APR stands for, it’s annual percentage rate, which is the rate of interest you must pay for carrying a credit card balance annually.
 Finance charges are only charged if you don’t pay off your balance in full by your credit card grace period.
 So if you’re “carrying a balance” beyond that date, you’re paying interest to do so.

-Let’s look at an example:
+Let’s look at a balance transfer APR example:

 Existing credit card balance: $5,000

-Present credit card APR: 19.99%
+Current credit card APR: 19.99%

 Balance transfer offer: 0% APR for 12 months, 9.99% APR thereafter